nagasudhirpulla/taming_python/blog/skills/pandas_series_to_dict.md

 }
 ```

+### converting pandas series to dictionary using toseries function

 ### Online Interpreter
 Although we recommend to practice the above examples in Visual Studio Code, you can run these examples online at https://www.tutorialspoint.com/execute_python_online.php